The Mask

 Yes it’s frightening, yes it’s strange

-The miracle of the minority ever thriving, pulsing, so alive
+The miracle of the minority ever thriving,

 On this day we celebrate our freedom